RDFLib/prez/docs/2026-01-29-fts-query-format-plan.md

   This avoids false negatives when the IRI is a property group, at the cost of less constraint in that branch.

 - **SHACL predicates**:
-  Continue to emit predicate‑specific match triples so the branch is restricted to the shape’s `ont:searchPredicate`.
+  Continue to emit only the path triples in each branch.

 ### Recommendation for precision

 If users want predicate‑specific matching for a single property, advise creating a SHACL FTS shape with a single `ont:searchPredicate`.
-This provides a concrete predicate IRI for the match triple without relying on property groups.
+This provides a concrete predicate IRI for targeted configuration.

 ## Suggested Tests